 Academic regulations

-In addition to the information below, the School of Nursing has additional requirements and all new and continuing students are responsible for compliance with all school policies listed in the School of Nursing student resource guide, available in the resources section of the School of Nursing website
+In addition to the information below, the School of Nursing has additional requirements and all new and continuing students are responsible for compliance with all school policies listed in the School of Nursing student handbook, available on the school's canvas site.

 Progression

 A student may fail a clinical course prior to the completion of the course under certain circumstances.
-A student whose conduct is judged to be clinically unsafe may be dismissed at any time from a clinical unit.
+A student whose conduct is deemed to be clinically unsafe may be dismissed at any time from a clinical unit.
 Unsafe clinical performance is defined as behavior that is actually or potentially injurious to patients or staff and is out of the range of ordinary student mistakes.
-Dismissal for the remainder of the course results in a failing grade for the course as does any failure to meet course objectives.
+Dismissal from a clinical unit for the remainder of the course results in a failing grade for the course, as does any failure to meet course objectives.

 Completion of degree requirements – time limit